JimZhouZZY/LBM-Fluid-Simulator/README.md

-# LBM Fluid Simulator
+# LBM Fluid Simulator <br> 格子-玻尔兹曼法流体力学数值模拟计算器
+<p align="right"> English-Chinese <br> 英汉双语</p>

 This project was a project for a competition.<br>
 It is **a fluid simulator using Lattice-Boltzmann Method with nice GUI** (two GUI versions, Tkinter and PyQt5).
 I started the project in September, 2021.
 And the result came that I won the first prize in March, 2023.
 There isn't any secret now, so I'm uploading to share my work.
 Though this project is mainly in Chinese, I hope this can help someone. <br>

 ## Tips:
 1. **Please be sure to run the code in the code's root floder**.
 There is still some logic issues in the program (that I'm too lazy and busy to solve now), especially when doing file operations like screenshotting and saving project.
-It will possibly accidentally create some .PNG or .LBM files if you are not running the code in the code's root directory, and there may be issues while running without "Screenshots" floder, icon files, and .ttf file(if PyQt5 version).
+It will possibly accidentally create some .PNG or .LBM files if you are not running the code in the code's root directory.
 So make sure you "cd" to the projects floder first then "py main.py".
+2. **Make sure you haven't missed a file**.
+There may be issues while running without "Screenshots" floder, icon files, or .ttf file(in PyQt5 version)
+3. **Tkinter Version is recommended**.
+It's more fully annotated.
+4. Actually sympy is unnecessary in PyQt5 version.
+I remember I once replaced it with numpy, but I the code is in my school.
+Maybe I'll update when I'm back to school.

 （under construction）

+## Environments:
+**Tkinter Version**: Python3 with matplotlib. <br>
+**PyQt5 Version**: Python3 with matplotlib, sympy and PyQt5. <br>

 ## Theme of the Project:
 Since the development of fluid mechanics, it has penetrated into all aspects of life.<br>